openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/authentication/40-certificate-management.md

 # Certificate Management

-x509 client and server certificates are used for client, router, and controller verification.
-Client authentication is possible through other means however router and controller verification is always x509 certificates.
+Clients, routers, and the controller use x509 client and server certificates.
+Client authentication methods include certificates, but router and controller authentication always uses certificates.

-In order to maintain valid client and server certificates, both routers and clients have API available to them to extend their current certificates forward.
-These APIs only work for the internal Ziti PKI.
-Routers within a Ziti network always use the internal Ziti PKI for their certificates.
-Clients may be configured to other external PKIs via [3rd Party CAs](./third-party-cas).
-In that scenario ZIti can not provide support for certificate management.
+Client and Routers with certificates from the internal Edge signer PKI may request new certificates by calling the Edge API.
+Routers always have certificates from the internal Edge signer PKI.
+Clients can also be created with certificates from external
+PKIs via [3rd Party CAs](./third-party-cas).
+Ziti can trust certificates from a configured external CA, but can not revoke or issue those certificates.

 ## Router Certificate Extension

 Routers will attempt to extend their current client and server certificates one week prior to expiration.
 No intervention is necessary on behalf of the network administrator.
-The request sent to the controller via a pre-authenticated connection.
-If a router has been disconnected from the Ziti network and their client certificates have expired, the router will have to be [re-enrolled](../enrollment#router-enrollment-extension).
+The request must be sent to the controller via a pre-authenticated connection.
+If a router has been disconnected from the Ziti network and their client certificates have expired, the router must be [re-enrolled](../enrollment#router-enrollment-extension).

 ## Client Certificate Extension

 Clients may determine their own client certificate extension frequency.
-In order to extend their current client certificate issued by the Ziti PKI they must issue the following RESt request to either the [Edge Management API](/docs/reference/developer/api#edge-management-api) or [Edge Client API](/docs/reference/developer/api#edge-client-api) after becoming [fully authenticated](./auth#full-vs-partial-authentication).
+In order to extend their current client certificate issued by the Ziti PKI, they must issue the following REST request to either the [Edge Management API](/docs/reference/developer/api#edge-management-api) or [Edge Client API](/docs/reference/developer/api#edge-client-api) after becoming [fully authenticated](./auth#full-vs-partial-authentication).